INCEPTdk/adaptr/README.md

 #> 36                   idp   98.350  0.276   0.297   97.800   98.900
 ```

-Similarly, trial statuses for the scenario with differences may be
+Similarly, overall trial statuses for the scenario with differences are
 visualised:

 ``` r